spollard/josh-works.github.io/_pages/whats-up-with-anabaptists.md

 ----------------------------------------

+### Other quotes

 I've got a few more interesting quotes from the book, this time as written by Weaver:

+On page 229, Weaver addresses a modern response to the early history of the Anabaptists

+ > Why was there was so much conflict anyway, like burning people at the stake and state-and-church-enforced drownings

+He thinks that some of the modern scholarship completely misses the fundamental differences between the Anabaptists and state/church environment in which they lived.

-On page 229, Weaver discusses why "there was so much conflict" (AKA burning people at the stake and drowning people).
-He says it's overwhelmingly likely that _we modern folk who are quick to dismiss this conflict as arcane disagreements about baptism do not understand why there was so much conflict_:
+He says it's overwhelmingly likely that we modern folk who dismiss this conflict as "arcane disagreements about baptism" **do not understand the root of the issue**:

-> If Anabaptists, Catholics, and Protestants shared as much in common as Snyder’s approach implies, it would then follow that neither side understood the issues at stake (pun intended!).
+> If Anabaptists, Catholics, and Protestants shared as much in common as [other modern scholar's] approach implies, it would then follow that neither side understood the issues at stake (pun intended!).
 >
 > [snyder proposed that] those who were killing Anabaptists did not realize how much like themselves the Anabaptists were, and Anabaptists were giving up their lives for a faith that was quite close to that of their persecutors.
 >